 What started as a small experiment has turned into a fruitful investment that keeps giving returns.
-There’s not a day where I don’t login into SEMrush to get insightful data on the industry in general and for my sites in particular.
+There’s not a day where I don’t use SEMrush to get insightful data on the industry in general and for my sites in particular.

 Ahrefs was launched in 2010 primarily as a backlink analysis tool.
 But over time, the platform has gradually evolved into an all-purpose SEO analysis tool that can help you with site audit, keyword research, content marketing, and much more.

 When I started using Ahrefs in late 2016, it was still primarily known for its backlink analysis capabilities.
 The reason I started using Ahrefs was that I was not satisfied with the data I was obtaining from SEMrush’s backlink analysis tool (which was still in beta stage at the time).

 What really drew me to Ahrefs was the super-smooth user interface and the ease with which you could obtain data.
 Not to mention the sheer depth of backlink data for your site as well as your competitors’ sites.
 There was no other tool on the market that could compete with Ahrefs in terms of backlink analysis.